 City utilities will provide guidance on ensuring that Complete Streets Policy implementation does not create public safety hazards or reductions in levels of utility service unacceptable to utility customers.
+Utility projects will seek to support and advance implementation of this policy and related right of way conditions.

 - 3. Project Budgets.
 It is the responsibility of each project to budget appropriately for implementation of this policy, in a context-sensitive manner.
 This includes budgeting for right of way and/or easement acquisition.
-Where funding sources for City projects are narrowly constrained (e.g. restricted to utility, affordable housing, or other purposes), the City will actively seek additional funding sources for the inclusion of Complete Street elements.
-As needed, projects shall seek additional funding source to achieve Complete Streets standards. - 4.
+Where primary funding sources for City projects are narrowly constrained (e.g. restricted to utility, affordable housing, or other purposes), the City will actively pursue additional funding sources to allow implementation of this policy to a high standard. - 4.
 Private Projects.
-In reviewing zoning, site plans, subdivision plans, planned unit developments, and other projects that include streets or private drives, City staff shall seek full compliance with the intent of this Complete Streets Policy.
+In reviewing zoning, site plans, subdivision plans, planned unit developments, and other projects that include streets or private drives or other internal circulation routes, City staff shall seek full compliance with the intent of this Complete Streets Policy.
 To ensure that its goals and principles are fully incorporated into the City of Austin zoning and development review process, City zoning and development review staff across departments shall receive appropriate training.
 The Planning and Development Review Department also shall provide appropriate information and education to the development community and applicants.